clocklimited/TeaGame/README.md

 ## The Drinks
 Valid orders include:
- * Any pre-bagged tea, inclduing herbal teas
+ * Any pre-bagged tea, including herbal teas
  * Instant coffee

 Other types of drink (nespresso, hot chocolate, etc.) can be made at the loser's discretion and are optional.